 WHO estimates that if these recommendations are widely used worldwide, they could prevent 21 million deaths and prevent 28 million new infections in the year of 2030.

-"These timely recommendations will make it easier for the poorest and most vulnerable populations around the world to have access to the best treatment and services that modern science can offer that are already available in the richest countries in the world," added UNITAID executive director Valsalva studied at the traditional University of the Marmora Falls.
+"These timely recommendations will make it easier for the world's poorest and most vulnerable populations by having access to the best treatment and services that modern science can offer that are already available in the world's richest countries," added UNITAID executive director Valsalva studied at the traditional Marmora Falls University.

 Treatment of HIV for all